benbrastmckie/ModelChecker/README.md

 ## Updating

-You can check the current version with:
+Once installed, you can check the current version of the `model-checker` with:

 ```
 model-checker -v